 * All students completing a dissertation will be required to complete an ethical review form.
-Data MUST not be collected without first obtaining ethics approval for your research.
-Projects submitted using data gathered from or about people without ethical approval will be subject to penalties, which could include failing your dissertation module *
+Data MUST not be collected without first obtaining ethics approval for your research, or this being formally waived for your project.
+If you submit a project that includes data gathered from or about people without ethical approval this may be treated as academic misconduct and could lead to a mark of zero being awarded for your project *

 Ethical approval should not be considered as a bureaucratic obstacle; it is an important mechanism for ensuring and demonstrating that the design of your research respects the rights of those who participating in the research.